Somdip-Sen/private-chatroom/README.md

 # private-chatroom
 private chatroom for LAN / WAN connection

+Added basic encrytion bcz Whatsapp level one is hard ;)

-WAN connection has a prerequisite of Port-Forwarding :)
+WAN connection has a prerequisite of Port-Forwarding and I am poor:)